BAMresearch/awesome-BAMresearch/README.md

 - [EU-energy-label-app](https://github.com/BAMresearch/EU-energy-label-app) - Flutter based app project for finding energy and environmental information on products carrying the new European energy label.
 This repo provides a quick start for mobile app development and consists of a fully functional app for iOS and Android which can be tailored to your needs.

 #### Concrete Strength Prediction
-- [Regression-Analysis-for-Materials-Sciences---RAMSES](https://github.com/BAMresearch/Regression-Analysis-for-Materials-Sciences---RAMSES) – An Application for Concrete Strength Prediction
+- [Regression-Analysis-for-Materials-Sciences---RAMSES](https://github.com/BAMresearch/Regression-Analysis-for-Materials-Sciences---RAMSES) – An Application for Concrete Strength Prediction.

 #### Diverse
 - [ABID](https://github.com/BAMresearch/ABID) - R code to locally run an R Shiny-App described in "Tscheuschner et al. (2022) Methods for antibody identification in one hour – examined with murine anti-SARS-CoV-2 Mabs".